Dermot O'Leary Presents The Saturday Sessions

 Dermot O'Leary Presents The Saturday Sessions is a 2-disc compilation album of cover versions and acoustic versions from The Dermot O'Leary Show, which takes place every Saturday afternoon on BBC Radio 2, released in the United Kingdom in October 2010.
-Many of the artists featured were first introduced by English radio personality and television presenter, Dermot O'Leary.
+Many of the artists featured were first introduced by British-Irish radio personality and television presenter, Dermot O'Leary.
 It hit Number 3 in the UK iTunes charts the week of its release.